react-native-device-info/react-native-device-info/README.md

 ```

 </details>

+If you need non-AndroidX you will need to use the jetifier package in reverse mode, documentation available with that package.

 ## Linking (for React Native <= 0.59 only, React Native >= 0.60 skip this as auto-linking should work)